saimel/Plugin.XamarinForms.Converters/README.md

 <Label Text="{Binding Text, Converter={conv:SubstringConverter}, ConverterParameter=35}" />
 ```

-&nbsp;

-__Note:__ `SubstringConverter` truncates the input string to the length provided in `ConverterParameter` or to 50 characters if no value is provided and appends three dots if input lenght is greater than provided length.
+__Note:__ `SubstringConverter` truncates the input string to the length provided in `ConverterParameter` or to 50 characters if no value was provided and appends three dots if input lenght is greater than provided length.

 #### There are more useful converters in this package you can use

 * __General__
-  * EqualsConverter
+  * EqualsConverter (required parameter)
   * InvertedBoolConverter
   * IsNotNullConverter
   * IsNullConverter